 This course offers a chance for in-depth study of a seminal 20th-century thinker.
 Texts (sometimes excerpts and sometimes entire works) include The Interpretation of Dreams, The Psychopathology of Everyday Life, Jokes and Their Relation to the Unconscious, Moses and Monotheism, Totem and Taboo, and Beyond the Pleasure Principle.
-Fulfills Theory, Literature or HMST elective.

-Prerequisites: 3 credits of IH1 and 3 credits of IH2, or HMST 220 or HMST 230
+Prerequisite: 3 credits of IH1 and 3 credits of IH2, HMST 220, or HMST 230